 Domestic Church: Biblical Foundations

-Joseph Atkinson, Biblical Theological Foundations of the Family: The Domestic Church.
-Washington, DC.
-CUA Press.
-2014.
+Joseph Atkinson, Biblical and Theological Foundations for the Family: The Domestic Church.